yureng/nanoFramework.Modbus/README.md

 ## Modbus service

-First, you need to define a class that handles the client's request:
+First, you need to define a class that inherits from ModbusDevice to handle client requests:
 ```
 class Device : ModbusDevice
 {